The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 This tour runs on Tuesdays (seasonally), Thursdays, and Saturdays at 10:30.

-Brick Lane is colloquially known as the “Curry Mile” owing to the literally dozens of Indian and Bangladeshi restaurants located here.
+Brick Lane is colloquially known as the “Curry Mile” owing to the literally dozens of Indian and Bangladeshi restaurants and curry houses located here.

 Shoreditch was a neighbourhood filled with immigrants for centuries and the wave of Bangladeshi and Indian immigrants who have come here over the past few decades has brought with it authentic, delicious, and affordable cultural cuisine.